CarlFK/video-stack-deploy/docs/physical_layout.rst

 The Physical Layout
 ===================

-The hardware we use is described in our `general documentation`_.
+The hardware we use is described in our :ref:`general documentation
+<dcvideo:hardware>`.

 The Ansible configuration sets up 9 groups of machines: